Salt Lake & Denver Railroad

 July 27, 1925

-The Interstate Commerce Commission held hearings in Salt Lake City to hear comments and testimony from both Simon Bamgerger's Salt Lake & Denver Railroad, and from Denver & Rio Grande Western, concerning which railroad would be allowed to build into the Uinta Basin.
-(Ogden Standard Examiner, July 27, 1925) The hearings continued through to the evening of July 31, 1925.
-(Ogden Standard Examiner, August 1, 1925)
+The Interstate Commerce Commission held hearings in Salt Lake City to hear comments and testimony from both Simon Bamberger's Salt Lake & Denver Railroad, and from Denver & Rio Grande Western, concerning which railroad would be allowed to build into the Uinta Basin.
+D&RGW argued that the construction of a parallel railroad would do significant harm to its recovery while under the protection of a receivership.
+(Ogden Standard Examiner, July 27, 1925)

 Maps